Tyman aims to be a market leader in each of the segments that the divisions serve.

 Expertise and experience

-Tyman invests in its people through employee training, career path development, and improvement of working practices and conditions as evidenced by the significant investment made in the Group’s facilities in recent years.
+Tyman invests in its people through employee training, career path development, and improvement of working practices and conditions.
 Training schemes around the Group include apprenticeship schemes and vocational training, as well as personal development programmes.

 Quality and service

-Tyman aims to differentiate its offering from that of the Group’s competitors by providing customers with a one-stop solution that incorporates the highest quality product at the relevant price point, delivered to the customer’s specification on time and in full.
+The manufacturing decision for Tyman comes back to the Group's desire to differentiate its product offering from the Group's competitors by providing customers with the highest quality product at the relevant price point, delivered to specification on time and in full.

-Tyman chooses to manufacture certain products, such as complex balances, extrusions and seals, close to the customer base where flexibility, variety or complexity are key to the component manufacturing process and the customer.
-Where the customer is better served by a lower cost manufacturing process, products may be manufactured more remotely.
+Tyman chooses to manufacture certain products, such as complex balances, extrusions and seals, close to the customer base when flexibility, variety or complexity are key to the component manufacturing process and the customer.

 Tyman focuses on financial disciplines that encompass margin targets for each product, close scrutiny of the cost base, optimisation of working capital, and a rigorous approach to return on capital and its allocation, both internally in the form of capital investment and externally in the form of M&A.